gluster/redant/docs/BP/Ops/brick_ops.md

 # Brick Ops:

-In this document, we will discuss about the set of functionalities in the brick ops.
-From the name itself, you can understand most of the functions but an explanation would never hurt.
 The code can be found at [brick_ops.py](../../../common/ops/gluster_ops/brick_ops.py)

 1) **add_brick**<br>
-		This method is used to add a brick or a set of bricks as per the volume type.
+		This method is used to add a brick or a set of bricks to the volume.

 		Args:
 			1. volname (str): The volume in which the brick has to be added.
+			2. brick_str (list): String of brick cmd created by form_brick_cmd function.
-			2. node (str): The node on which the command is to be run.
+			3. node (str): The node on which the command is to be run.
-			3. conf_hash (dict): Config hash providing parameters for adding bricks.
-			4. server_list (list): List of servers provided.
-			5. brick_root (list): List of brick root paths
-			6. force (bool): If set to True will add force in the command being executed.
+			4. force (bool): If set to True will add force in the command being executed.
+			5. replica count (int): Optional parameter with default value of None.
+			6. arbiter_count (int): Optional parameter with default value of None.
 		Returns:
 			A dictionary consisting
             1. Flag : Flag to check if connection failed